Busta Rhymes: 2005–2009: The Big Bang and Back on My B.S.

+His seventh studio album, titled The Big Bang, became the first No. 1 album of his career.
+The album sold over 209,000 copies in its first week to earn the top spot on the U.S. Billboard 200.

-Due to controversial content, the United Arab Emirates (UAE) has banned the album.
+It was later revealed that Busta signed a deal with Universal Motown, through which he released his eighth studio album, Back on My B.S., on May 19, 2009.
+Due to controversial content, the United Arab Emirates has banned the album.
 Back on My B.S. was released internationally, but because of one song, "Arab Money", it cannot be purchased as a CD there, although the album can still be purchased via iTunes.
-According to the National Media Council, the lyrics were considered to be offensive to Arabs and to Islam, because it quoted the Shahada.
+According to the National Media Council, the lyrics were considered to be offensive to Arabs and to Islam because it quoted the Quran.

 In November 2008, when "Arab Money" was released as a single, DJ Dany Neville and the Iraqi rapper The Narcicyst responded by recording a reply.
 Rhymes later apologized.
 DJs in the country said they had not received an order banning the record from being spun in nightclubs, and they had mixed feelings on whether the record was offensive or not.
-DJ Saif of Dubai said, "I don't play 'Arab Money' because it's disrespectful [to] Arabs.
+DJ Saif of Dubai said "I don't play 'Arab Money' because it's disrespectful [to] Arabs.
 I don't think there is a ban on playing it in clubs, but many here don't play it anyway."

 DJ Bliss, along with many other DJs in the UAE, refused to play "Arab Money" on Radio 1 in Dubai after it was banned in the UAE for offense to Arabs.
 He added, "I used to play the original version in the club, but out of respect for the laws here in my country, I haven't played it since."
 In 2010 the track's producer Ron Browz defended Busta Rhymes in a Dubai interview with journalist Awad Mustafa stating that the track was misunderstood.
 "For us, having 'Arab money' is a compliment understood like having 'Oprah money' or 'Tiger Woods money' – it's just street slang, and we were appreciating the amazing wonders that have been created here," Browz said.
 Browz added that he had produced the track in a moment of inspiration while experimenting in his studio.
 "Growing up in Harlem I was always surrounded by Arabs and Muslims, we embraced their culture and they embraced ours and we always joked with each other," he said.